Retained STNR: When a Child Retains the STNR, Certain Learning Areas Break Down

 Often, poor posture in childhood comes from an injury or fall.
 Sometimes, it is an environmental factor like poor sleeping habits (inadequate mattress).
 Did you know, however, that in a child, poor posture could signal that they have a retained primitive reflex?
 This poor posture could be affecting everything in their lives from daily tasks to learning in the classroom.

-If you have read our series of articles on primitive reflexes, you know that there are many that a child is born with.
+If you have read additional articles on primitive reflexes, you know that there are many that a child is born with.
 The Symmetrical Tonic Neck Reflex (STNR) appears at six to nine months of age and it is a short-lived reflex that usually integrates between nine to eleven months of age.
 The STNR is a transitory reflex and assists in the development of the Tonic Labyrinthine Reflex (TLR).
 Despite it’s short existence, the STNR is a crucial instrument in the symphony of reflexes.

 This influential reflex also contributes to correct bilateral movement and processing information in both hemispheres of the brain.
 Eye-hand coordination is developed and all of this leads to the important milestones that the baby will experience, including, the baby getting on all fours and rocking back and forth, which leads to full crawling.